 Instead of dips based on yoghurt (like tzatziki) or chickpeas (like hummus), try eggplant-based baba ghanoush, roasted capsicum or beetroot.

-9. When eating out, swap chips for salad or vegetables.
+12. When eating out, swap fries for salad or vegetables on the side.

 13. Choose veggie-based drinks rather than fruit-based ones.